 Upon successful completion of this course, educators will demonstrate an understanding of theory and best practices for teaching students with ADD/ADHD.
 Participants will:

-- Understand, interpret, and respond appropriately to the characteristics and needs of learners with ADD/ADHD in K-12 classrooms
+- * Increase knowledge needed to understand, interpret, and respond appropriately to the characteristics and needs of learners with ADD/ADHD in K-12 classrooms.

-- Differentiate instruction to accommodate students’ diverse learning styles
+- * Differentiate instruction to accommodate students’ diverse learning needs.

-- Prevent and manage behavioral problems in the classroom
+- * Understand prevent, and manage challenging behavior in the classroom.